Debiased calibration estimation using generalized entropy in survey sampling: Methodology

-\cite{deville1992} showed that the calibration weights $\hat{\omega}_{{\rm DS}, i}$ using the divergence measure in (\ref{DS}) can be expressed as
+\cite{deville1992} showed that the calibration weights $\hat{\omega}_{{\rm ds}, i}$ using the divergence measure in (\ref{DS}), can be expressed as

-where $\hat{\bm \lambda}_{\rm DS, 1}$ is the Lagrange multiplier to satisfy the calibration constraints in (\ref{calib}).
-They also showed that $\hat{\bm \lambda}_{\rm DS, 1} \to {\bm 0}$ in probability as $n, N \to \infty$ under mild regularity conditions.
-By comparing (\ref{fwgt}) with (\ref{fwgt0}), we can see that the main distinction between the divergence calibration method in \cite{deville1992} and the proposed entropy calibration approach is in the way that the selection probabilities $\{d_i\}$ are utilized.
-The divergence calibration method uses $\{d_i\}$ of the sampled units only, which are incorporated directly into the objective function.
-However, the proposed method uses the selection probabilities in the entire population by imposing the debiasing calibration constraint in \eqref{dcc}.
+where $\hat{\bm \lambda}_{\rm ds, 1}$ is the Lagrange multiplier satisfying the calibration constraints in (\ref{calib}).
+They also showed that $\hat{\bm \lambda}_{\rm ds, 1} \to {\bm 0}$ in probability as $n, N \to \infty$ under mild regularity conditions, which implies $\hat{\omega}_{{\rm ds}, i} /d_i \rightarrow 1$.
+By comparing (\ref{fwgt}) with (\ref{fwgt0}), we can see that the main distinction lies in the way that the selection probabilities $\{d_i\}$ are utilized.
+The calibration method of \cite{deville1992} uses $\{d_i\}$ in the objective function.
+On the other hand, the proposed method uses $\{d_i\}$ through the debiasing calibration constraint in \eqref{dcc}.
 An additional parameter $\lambda_2$ is introduced to reflect the debiasing constraint in \eqref{dcc}.
-In the case where the design weights $\{\pi_i: i \not\in A\}$ are not available, we can treat $\sum_{i \in U} g(d_i)$ as an unknown parameter and estimate it from the sample.
-See Section \ref{ch4sec7} for more discussion.